lfkurtz7/Giphy-API/README.md

 # Giphy-API
 https://lfkurtz7.github.io/Giphy-API/

-This project utilizes an API to render GIF's from Giphy.
-I chose an 'animals' theme, but users can search for new categories and add them to the categories list.
-The rating of the gifs are displayed on the page, and gifs animate on click.
+  This project uses the GIPHY API to populate Gifs of the users choosing.
+I chose an 'animals' theme, but the search functionality can render any gif avalible through the API.
+Ratings of the gifs are displayed on the page and do not animate until clicked for user experience.